-Forward-looking statements are not guarantees of future performance and involve a number of risks and uncertainties some of which are described herein.
-Such forward-looking statements necessarily involve known and unknown risks and uncertainties, which may cause the Fund's or Superior LP's actual performance and financial results in future periods to differ materially from any projections of future performance or results expressed or implied by such forward-looking statements.
+Forward-looking information is not a guarantee of future performance and involves a number of risks and uncertainties some of which are described herein.
+Such information necessarily involves known and unknown risks and uncertainties, which may cause the Fund's or Superior LP's actual performance and financial results in future periods to differ materially from any projections of future performance or results expressed or implied by such forward-looking information.
 These risks and uncertainties include but are not limited to the risks identified in this AIF under the heading "Risk Factors" and in the Fund's most recent Annual Management's Discussion and Analysis.
-Any forward-looking statements are made as of the date hereof and, except as required by law, neither the Fund nor Superior LP undertakes any obligation to publicly update or revise such statements to reflect new information, subsequent or otherwise.
+Any forward-looking information made is provided as of the date hereof and, except as required by law, neither the Fund nor Superior LP undertakes any obligation to publicly update or revise such information to reflect new information, subsequent or otherwise.